collective/Collective/src/index.rst

 should be migrated to the Github collective if it is still used and development happens.

-If youre not the maintainer of the repository contact the current maintainer before.
+If you're not the maintainer of the repository contact the current maintainer before.
 If unsure ask at the plone-product-developers mailing-list.

 Follow the steps below for migration.